jd1100/SophosCentral-Powershell/README.md

 - ``-disable`` -> disable tamper protection
 ### Get-SophosEndpoints
 #### usage
-- ``-sophosApiResponse`` -> specifies a hash table object that contains all the information needed for making api requests
+- ``-sophosApiResponse`` -> specifies a hashtable object that contains all the information needed for making api requests
   - > Note: even if not supplied, the cmdlet will attempt to authenticate on its own
 - ``-export`` -> exports the endpoints to a csv file called "endpoints.csv"
 ### Get-SophosEndpointId